 Instead, imagine your favorite song playing while you propose, followed by a playlist of fun music that’s meaningful to your relationship.

 It’s like the scene at the end of a romantic comedy where two people finally get together.
 The perfect song starts playing right as they kiss for the first time.
 Well… YOU can do that!
 You can make your proposal a surreal, movie-worthy moment!

 But wait… you might be wondering… “How I am I supposed to start a playlist at the right time?
 I’ll be a little busy.”

 Well, that’s another reason to have a photographer there.
 I love playing the role of DJ while I’m taking your photos.
 I’d be happy to create a playlist, bring a speaker, and start the music at the perfect time. 😉

 There’s nothing more surprising and romantic than “stumbling upon” something set up completely for you.
 Imagine your partner walking through a park to discover a beautiful overlook decorated with flowers, a picnic blanket, rose petals, and framed photos of THEM. 🤯 I mean, you’d instantly look so impressive.

 But before you let your mind run wild with all of the “stuff” you can use to decorate your proposal location, I’d encourage you to keep it (relatively) simple.
 In my opinion, rose petals have the biggest impact for the least cost, and framed photos are the most personalized thing you could add!

-Yes, it’s true that decorating your proposal spot will give away the surprise.
-Walking up to dozens of roses makes it pretty obvious what’s about to happen.
-But is really so bad to let your partner realize what’s happening just a few seconds before you propose?
+Yes, walking up to dozens of roses makes it pretty obvious what’s about to happen.
+But is it so bad to let your partner realize what’s happening just a few seconds before you propose?